-Chris Bennett is a Senior Transport Specialist working in the East Asia and Pacific region, based in the Sydney Australia office.
+Chris Bennett is a Lead Transport Specialist working in the East Asia and Pacific region, based in the Sydney Australia office.
 Originally Canadian, New Zealand is now his adopted home.
-For over 20 years , Chris has worked in developed and developing countries in the area of highway engineering and asset management.
-He was Team Leader for the HDM-4 team developing technical models for predicting road user costs and pavement deterioration, and also developed the ROMDAS road data collection system.
+For over 30 years Chris has worked in developed and developing countries in the area of highway engineering and asset management.
+Prior to joining the Bank he was Team Leader for the HDM-4 project, developing technical models for predicting road user costs and pavement deterioration.
+He developed the ROMDAS road data collection system.
 With a PhD in computer simulation of road networks, he has a strong IT interest, and has been involved in implementing computerized road asset management systems in a number of countries.
 He led the Bank effort at developing generic specifications for road management systems and data collection technologies.
-Chris' interests also extend to ITS, and he represents the Bank on several international ITS committees.
-Outside of work, Chris is a keen cyclist and triathlete, famous for taking his bike with him on Bank supervision missions.
-These activities are blogged at www.tri-duffer.com .
+He has a strong interest in the social and environmental aspects of projects, and has led a number of innovative projects for the Bank addressing these challenges.
+Since transferring to the Pacific Islands in 2010 he has been actively involved in addressing the challenges of climate change across the Bank.
+Most recently he has been assisting the Global Practice with addressing the implications of labor influx, gender based violence, and violence against children.
+Outside of work, Chris is a keen cyclist and triathlete, famous for taking his bike with him on Bank supervision missions and his annual escape from work long-distance endurance bicycle race.
+These activities are blogged at www.tri-duffer.com.

 - Considering social impacts of investments in Tuvalu: is it a runway or a recreational area?

 - Roads and the Environment: Lessons from the Yiba Expressway

 - Building Climate Resilience into Timor Leste’s Roads